Capsule Wardrobe to Simplify Your Style

 I don’t know about you but “getting dressed” used to be one of the most stressful times of my day.
 From having to decide what I want to wear to making sure everything is clean and presentable, I used to spend a lot of time on my wardrobe.
-About 6 months ago I decided to create a simplified style by using a capsule wardrobe.
+I decided to create a simplified style by using a capsule wardrobe.
+And, as an added bonus, I decluttered my closet.

 Declutter Your Closet